-Some years later I took training myself and went on to become a professional driving instructor.
-Once again the family came to me for lessons.
+Some years later, I took training myself and went on to become a professional driving instructor.
+I worked for a local driving school for a while, before taking further training and joining the British School of Motoring for a couple of years.
+When I decided to start up my own driving school, the family came to me for lessons.
 Things went according to plan this time because in the meantime someone had taught me how to teach.

 The Benefit of Experience

 The instructions are easy to follow and all tricky points are illustrated with clear diagrams.
-The book covers everything from gear changing, through to manoeuvring skills to preparation for the test.
+The book covers everything you need including:

 With a careful study of this book, you’ll hopefully enjoy teaching a learner driver and improving your own skills; and as a result, your learner driver should pass first time!